jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 <td style="width: 71.6%; height: 193px;">
 <a href="https://docs.github.com/en/actions/get-started/understand-github-actions" >
 <div>
-Let's have a look at the common building blocks (steps) of a github action workflow:
+- 👉 Let's have a look at the common building blocks (steps) of a github action workflow
 <p float="left">

 ```mermaid